DIG THIS: Why HealthCare Needs a Flywheel

 By integrating the unique identity of the patient with health and digital attributes of their consumers, health systems can develop and drive personalized engagement programs.
 Further, developing a single platform that operates in parallel with the EMR, while also integrating with 3rd party services and applications enables health systems to start to seeing consumers as people, not just patients.

 An authenticated digital experience, rooted in consumer identity outside of the EMR, unlocks new value by utilizing various data sources to create a 360-degree view of the consumer.
-By knowing more about who we serve, we not only improve the consumer’s experience, but improve outcomes, lower cost and strengthen the consumer relationship.[GP1] [br2] [GP3]
+By knowing more about who we serve, we not only improve the consumer’s experience, but improve outcomes, lower cost, and the consumer relationship.[GP1] [br2] [GP3]

 With increased engagement, Providence will be able to reduce churn.
 While some types of patient churn are driven by structural challenges such as patients moving or joining out-of-network health plans, other core drivers of churn can be readily addressed – such as not being able to understand care options, inconvenient technology, and burdensome registration processes.
 The onus is on health systems to reduce patient churn rates by offering a best-in-class experience on top of delivering best-in-class care.